-Hurricane Laura was strong enough to reverse the flow of the Mississippi River
+Hurricane Laura was strong enough to reverse the flow of Mississippi River water

 Laura came ashore as a Category 4 storm early Thursday near the Texas state line, ripping off roofs, damaging buildings and robbing hundreds of thousands of power.

-Rivers normally flow into the Gulf, but Laura's strong winds blew the top layer of water northward, away from the Gulf, instead.
+Rivers normally flow into the Gulf, but Laura's strong winds blew the top layer of water upriver, away from the Gulf, instead.

 Chris Dier captured a time lapse of the phenomena Wednesday afternoon from Arabi, one neighborhood downriver of New Orleans' Lower Ninth Ward and about 200 miles east of where Laura made landfall.